 If you have a property portfolio then add another three months of related expenses.
 You can make a reasonable judgment on this.
 If you have a large portfolio then this may not be necessary as you can make the judgment that some properties will always be occupied to support those properties that are not occupied.
 If you have lots of buy-to-let mortgages then do make a reasonable provision to accommodate continued payment of mortgages even if you lost a significant portion of rental income.

-If when the COVID-19 pandemic hit you had:
+If, when the COVID-19 pandemic hit you had:

 If you have a mortgage-free portfolio of buy-to-let properties then you are feeling even more secure.
 With the stock market crash, it’s best to ride it out and not sell any of your shares.
 Selling would just convert paper losses to real losses.
-With a fully-owned property portfolio you can enjoy some income stability in addition to having a healthy balance sheet as outlined above.
+With a fully-outright-owned property portfolio you can enjoy some income stability in addition to having a healthy balance sheet as outlined above.

 To clarify, my household is not in the perfect situation either but we have been working towards it and will continue to do so.
 Our plan to get to the above situation is a 10-year plan and we are only at about year 2 right now.
 Thankfully we both still have our jobs so we can continue focusing on that plan.

-HAVE AN AFFORDABLE MORTGAGE
+4. GET/HAVE AN AFFORDABLE MORTGAGE

 The more affordable your mortgage is, the less financial pressure it adds to your life.

 If you are in a relationship, an ideal goal would be to have a life that is affordable on the lowest of your two salaries.
-So, whatever your mortgage is, that mortgage and all your other costs of living would be affordable on the lowest of the two salaries.
+So, whatever your mortgage is, that mortgage and all your other costs of living would be affordable on the lowest of your two salaries.

 Not entirely possible for all people.
 However, one way to work this is to have a very long-dated mortgage, e.g. a 30-year mortgage instead of a 15-year one, and in good times, make overpayments as though it were a shorter mortgage.
 However, in a crisis you would reduce payments on the mortgage to conserve cash.

-HABITS OF A LIFETIME THAT WILL HELP YOU SURVIVE THE CRISIS
+>>>HABITS OF A LIFETIME THAT WILL HELP YOU SURVIVE THE CRISIS

 No matter what your personal finances look like, the one thing you can do right now is look at your monthly and annual budget with a fine tooth comb and figure out how to cut your cost of living – if you have a very expensive lifestyle, this is the time to think through your habits.
-If you want me to help you rework your finances, schedule a call using the “request a call button” on this page.
+If you want me to help you rework your finances, schedule a call using the “request a call button” on my coach page.
 Sometimes you just need an independent party to point out where you could possibly cut back, you know, the non-essentials you’ve began to see as essentials.

 Being confined to your home is not easy especially if you enjoy being out and about.
 The plethora of memes that have hit our whatsapp screens show just how much people are struggling to keep themselves entertained during the period of lockdown and social isolation.
 If your job, like mine, can continue as normal even from home then you have less time to get bored, however, this is the time when you can work on things that you wanted to do before because you don’t have a commute: